zhezhouzz/underapproximation_type/README.md

   + `poirot-full-version.pdf`: the original submission with supplemental materials.
 * `data/`: the predefined types and the benchmark input files.
   + `data/predefined/`: the predefined types.
   + `data/benchmark/SOURCE/NAME/`: the benchmark input files.
-The benchmarks are group by thier `SOURCE`.
-Typically the input source files have name `data/benchmark/SOURCE/NAME/prog.ml`, and the refinement type files have name `data/benchmark/SOURCE/NAME/_under.ml`.
+The benchmarks are group by their `SOURCE`.
+Typically the input source files are named `data/benchmark/SOURCE/NAME/prog.ml`, and the refinement type files are named `data/benchmark/SOURCE/NAME/_under.ml`.
-  + The benchmarks of the synthesized results (see more in section [Running Benchmarks of Poirot](#running-benchmarks-of-poirot)) are saved in the folders that have name with prefix `_synth_`.
+  + The benchmarks of the synthesized results (see more in section [Running Benchmarks of Poirot](#running-benchmarks-of-poirot)) are saved in the folders that are named with prefix `_synth_`.
 For example, `data/benchmark/quickchick/_synth_sizedlist/prog.ml` contains all sized list generators that are synthesized by [Cobalt](#cobalt-synthesizer).
-* `driver`: the IO of **Poirot**.
+* `driver/`: the IO of **Poirot**.
-* `env/`: the univerail environment of **Poirot** which is load from the configuration files.
+* `env/`: the universal environment of **Poirot** which is loaded from the configuration files.
 * `frontend/`: the **Poirot** parser, a modified OCaml parser.
 * `meta-config.json`: the main configuration file, the details can be found in [Configuration of Poirot](#configuration-of-poirot).
 * `scripts/`: various Python scripts for collecting and displaying experimental results.
-* `translate/`: normalization procedure that normalize the code into the Monadic Normal Form (a variant of the A-Normal form).
+* `translate/`: the normalization procedure that normalizes the code into the Monadic Normal Form (a variant of the A-Normal form).
 * `typecheck/`: type check.
   + `typecheck/termcheck.ml`: basic type inference and check.
   + `typecheck/undercheck.ml`: refinement type check.

 ### Running Benchmarks of Poirot

-In this section, we discuss the scripts that displayes the tables in the paper.
+In this section, we discuss the scripts that displays the tables in the paper.

 ##### Comprehensive Scripts